USS Salmon (SS-182): 1942

 Salmon's fifth war patrol began on 10 October, and her area of operations was off Corregidor and Subic Bay.
 On the night of 10 November, she challenged a large sampan moving in the vicinity of Subic Bay during the hours of darkness.
 After ignoring the challenge, the vessel was ordered to stop and shots were fired across its bow.
-Salmon then maneuvered for a closer inspection and saw that the sampan was displaying rising-sun emblems on its deckhouse and that its crew was attempting to jettison objects over the side.
-Salmon's crew fired at it with .50-caliber (12.7 mm) machine guns.
+Salmon then maneuvered for a closer inspection and saw that the sampan was displaying rising-sun emblems on her deckhouse and her crew was attempting to jettison objects over the side.
+Salmon's crew fired at her with .50-caliber (12.7 mm) machine guns.
 The vessel stopped and was boarded by Salmon crewmen who found that most of the Japanese sailors had gone over the side.
-They removed papers, radio equipment, and other articles then set the sampan afire.
+They removed papers, radio equipment, and other articles, then set the sampan afire.
 As Salmon pulled away, the enemy vessel was seen to explode and sink.

 On 17 November, off the approach to Manila Bay, Salmon sighted three vessels and maneuvered for attack.
 She fired torpedoes at each of the ships and succeeded in damaging two and sinking the 5,873-ton, converted salvage vessel, Oregon Maru.
 Salmon ended her fifth patrol on 7 December at Pearl Harbor.
 She then proceeded to Mare Island Naval Shipyard, California, the following day, and arrived on 13 December.
 Salmon remained at Mare Island until on 30 March 1943, undergoing alterations including the installation of new radar equipment and two 20 mm mounts to augment her firepower.
 She returned to Pearl Harbor on 8 April.